-The Respondent and Complainant may remain present throughout the formal hearing process.
-If the Respondent or his/her Representative elects not to attend the formal hearing process, the Sexual Misconduct Hearing Panel will make a determination in the absence of the Respondent.
-Neither party may be present during Sexual Misconduct Hearing Panel deliberations.
+The Respondent and Complainant may remain present throughout the hearing, with the exception of Hearing Panel deliberations.
+If the Respondent elects not to attend the hearing, the Sexual Misconduct, Relationship Violence, and Stalking Hearing Panel will make a determination in the absence of the Respondent.
+The Complainant is not required to be present at the Hearing Panel as a prerequisite to proceeding with a hearing.

-g Special Accommodations
+g.
+Special Accommodations

-Upon timely request to the Investigator or the Director of Student Conduct by a party or witness, the University may be able to provide special accommodations for testimony by alternate methods (such as a room divider or video conference).
-Such accommodations are at the discretion of the Director of Student Conduct.
+Upon timely request to the Director of Student Conduct or designee by a party or witness, the University may be able to provide special accommodations for testimony by alternate methods (such as a room divider or video conference).
+Such accommodations are at the discretion of the Director of Student Conduct or designee, in consultation with the Title IX Coordinator.